 Back to top

 There’s some evidence that keeping to a healthy weight after the menopause may help reduce the risk of breast cancer coming back.
-It also reduces the risk of some other cancers, heart problems and other illnesses such as diabetes.
+We already know it reduces the risk of heart problems, diabetes and developing some other cancers.

 only eat as much food as you need